Displaying metrics on the analysis graph

 A color-coded key to the metrics is displayed to the right of the graph:

-- Repeat step three until you've displayed every metric you're interested in.
+- Repeat Step 3 until you've displayed every metric you're interested in.

 To edit an existing metric selection, click on the Show or For text box to automatically expand the drop-down lists, or click the Expand buttonat the end of the row.